mikeizbicki/ucr-cs100/textbook/awk/README.md

 /pattern/ { action; }
 END { action; }' [filepath]
 ```
-Where `BEGIN` will initiate a multi-line editor and `END` will exit the editor and initiate the command.
+where the `BEGIN` action will initiate first, and the `END` action will initiate last.
 For instance, say we want to label the columns above the class list:
 ```
 awk 'BEGIN {print "\tNAME\t\t\t\t\tGRADE\n";}
 {print;}
 END { print "\nEnd of class list" }' class.txt
 ```
-The `BEGIN` action will initiate first, and the `END` action will initiate last.
 So,
 ```
         Name                                    Grade